Sanjiv Bhatt: Supreme Court

 A former BBC journalist, Shubhranshu Choudhary, filed an affidavit in November 2011 that supported the claim that Bhatt was present at the 2002 meeting.
 In the same month, he requested that the SIT allow his testimony to be recorded in the presence of a magistrate as he believed that his earlier statements to it had been distorted.
 He made several similar requests thereafter.

 In January 2012, the SIT demanded the original copy of the fax messages that Bhatt claimed to have sent after the 2002 meeting and which, according to Bhatt, substantiated his presence at the meeting.
 Bhatt said that he had already provided the evidence in 2009 and again in 2011.
 He also noted that the SIT could get the information from the SIB records, and he claimed that the SIT was failing to interview police officials who could testify to his movements on the night in question.
 This was not the first occasion that he had alleged the SIT was reluctant to examine key witnesses who could verify his whereabouts at the time of the meeting.

 Bhatt has produced evidence of police inaction to SIT chairman along with a letter which had details of deployment of police, SRP and RAF in the state, areas under curfew, types of crimes committed during the riots, etc. In that letter he also alleged delayed deployment of army.
 He insisted that those documents were intended for the sole purpose of ensuring that crucial evidence is not disregarded or concealed by the SIT with a view to screen powerful and influential offenders from legal punishment".
-Bhatt in a letter written to SIT alleged that the probe team didn't exhume the bodies from well of Naroday Patia despite strong evidences catered by him to support his claim.
-He also complained that Ahmedabad police commissioner P. C. Pandey was alerted on the same.
+In a letter written to SIT, Bhatt alleged that the probe team didn't exhume the bodies from well of Naroday Patia despite strong evidences catered by him to support his claim.
+He also complained that Ahmedabad police commissioner P. C. Pandey was alerted to the same.